Caught On Video: Postal Worker Badly Beaten By Men On Dirt Bikes While On The Job In Brooklyn

 NEW YORK (CBSNewYork) — A mail carrier is recovering after suffering several broken bones in his face.

-Police said he was assaulted by at least two men on dirt bikes and they remain at large, CBS2’s Natalie Duddridge reported Wednesday.READ MORE: Miya Ponsetto Arraigned On Felony Hate Crime Charges In SoHo Hotel Confrontation
+Police said he was assaulted by at least two men on dirt bikes and they remain at large, CBS2’s Natalie Duddridge reported Wednesday.READ MORE: Caught On Video: Woman Tackled, Sexually Assaulted On Brooklyn Sidewalk, Police Say

 One business owner said he saw a group of several men on dirt bikes riding around a Greenpoint, Brooklyn neighborhood aggressively, right before the assault happened.

-Note: Editor’s note: This story was originally published on Wednesday, June 30.